-Type ATAR Faculty BDC A SCIENCE
+Type ATAR Faculty BDC YES SCIENCE

 The Earth and Environmental Science Stage 6 Syllabus explores the Earth's renewable and non-renewable resources and also environmental issues.
-An understanding of the Earth's resources and the ability to live sustainably on the planet is a central purpose of the study of Earth and Environmental Science.
+An understanding of the Earth's processes, resources and the ability to live sustainably on the planet is a central purpose of the study of Earth and Environmental Science.
 The course uses the Working Scientifically skills to develop knowledge through the application of those skills.
 Students engage with inquiry questions to explore knowledge of the Earth.
 They also undertake practical and secondary-sourced investigations to acquire a deeper understanding of the Earth's features and naturally occurring phenomena and cycles.
 Fieldwork is an integral part of these investigation processes.

-In the Year 11 course students explore science as a human endeavour in relation to the work of geologists, explore the theory of plate tectonics, investigate how the Earth's processes require energy and research how humans use the Earth's resources to maintain life and provide infrastructure.
+In the Year 11 course students explore the geological foundation of Earth, explore the theory of plate tectonics, investigate how the Earth's processes require energy and research how humans use the Earth's resources to maintain life and provide infrastructure.